 The pack is run entirely by unpaid volunteers.
 We always welcome people who would like to help out, and have large and small jobs for every family.
 Ideally, each family should volunteer for a job, which is what we are working towards in Pack 211.

-- The Pack Committee, which currently consists of the Committee Chairman, Cubmaster, Assistant Cubmasters, Secretary and the Treasurer, develops budgets, approves expenses, arranges for facilities and conducts overall planning.
+- The Pack Committee, which currently consists of the Committee Chair, Cubmaster, Assistant Cubmasters, Secretary, and the Treasurer, develops budgets, approves expenses, arranges for facilities and conducts overall planning.

-- An adult member of each Cub Scout household (not including Tiger Cubs) is expected to participate in a volunteer position or serve on a committee.
+- An adult member of each Cub Scout household is expected to participate in a volunteer position or serve on a committee.

-In addition to Pack Committee and Den Leader positions, Pack 211 generally tries to fill several volunteer positions (e.g., Membership Chairman, Advancement Chairman, Den Leader Coach, Tiger Cub Organizer) and have several committees (e.g., Blue and Gold Banquet, Pinewood Derby, Popcorn Fund Raiser, Fishing Derby, Camping and Scouting for Food) Lend your skills and make our Pack more fun for the Scouts!
+In addition to Pack Committee and Den Leader positions, Pack 211 generally tries to fill several volunteer positions (e.g., Membership Chair, Advancement Chair, Den Leader Coach, Lion Cub Organizer) and have several committees (e.g., Blue & Gold Banquet, Pinewood Derby, Popcorn/Wreath Fundraiser, Camping, Scouting for Food, Roadside Clean Up).
+Lend your skills and make our Pack more fun for the Scouts!